ArronBeale/CI_PP5_tee_time/README.md

 ### Blog
 - The blog displays each post made by a staff member
 - Paginations is used to display 4 posts per page
+- User stories covered: extra feature

 <details><summary>See feature images</summary>